ekrell/geoscience-attribution-benchmarks/README.md

 ## Extra Utilities

-### Example: Concatenate 2 rasters along the channels

-Many models take in multi-channel rasters where the channels might not be related to other other.
-That is, there is no spatial or temporal meaning to their adjacency.
-We can create synthetic samples like this by generating distinct samples and then concatenating them along the channels.

-    python utils/cat_rasters.py \
-        -a out/cmds_example_2D.npz \         # Raster A
-        -b out/cmds_example_3D-spatial.npz \ # Raster B
-        -o out/cmds_example_concat.npz       # Concat (A, B)

-### Example: crop a raster

-    python utils/crop_rasters.py \
-        -i out/cmds_example_2D.npz \     # Path to input raster
-        -o out/cmds_example_crop.npz \   # To save cropped raster
-        --low_row 10 \                   # Lower index of rows
-        --high_row 40                    # Higher index of rows

 ### Example: expand raster dimensions

 Most of these tools assume a `.npz` file with a variable that contains an